-The Resilience of Tree Roots After Cutting
+The Surprisingly Longevity Of Tree Roots After Cutting Down

 How long do tree roots last after cutting them down?